 There may be no obvious symptoms of vitamin D deficiency but if left untreated it can have a significant impact on your health.
 Potentially resulting in conditions such as:

 - Rickets in children (soft, weakened bones)

 - Osteopenia in adults (weak, fragile bones)

 Low vitamin D levels have also been linked to:

 Who is at risk of vitamin D deficiency?

-People at risk of vitamin D deficiency include:
+According to a home doctor in Brisbane, People at risk of vitamin D deficiency include:

 - Housebound elderly or those in residential care.

 - Those who cover their bodies for cultural or religious reasons.

 - People who deliberately avoid the sun for medical or cosmetic reasons.